Selectors#

 Notes

 Matching column names cannot contain any non-alphabetic or integer characters.
-Note that the definition of “alphabetic” consists of all valid Unicode alphabetic characters by default; this can be changed by setting ascii_only=True.
+Note that the definition of “alphabetic” consists of all valid Unicode alphabetic characters (p{Alphabetic}) and digit characters (d) by default; this can be changed by setting ascii_only=True.

 Examples